Anycast: Domain Name System

 All Internet root nameservers are implemented as clusters of hosts using anycast addressing.
 All 13 root servers A–M exist in multiple locations, with 11 on multiple continents.
 (Root servers B and H exist in two U.S. locations.)
 The servers use anycast address announcements to provide a decentralized service.
-This has accelerated the deployment of physical (rather than logical) root servers outside the United States. documents the use of anycast addressing to provide authoritative DNS services.
+This has accelerated the deployment of physical (rather than logical) root servers outside the United States.
 Many commercial DNS providers have switched to an IP anycast environment to increase query performance and redundancy, and to implement load balancing.